 4. Repeat the procedure with the rest of the stairs and remember – balance is the key.
 If you feel tired, unbalanced or in any discomfort, take a deep breath and step aside for a while to relax.
 There’s no need to rush.

 5. Last, but not least, if you now have to take down the stairs, don’t forget that it’s hard to perform this activity both: with one and with two crutches.
 If you use only one crutch, grip the railing nicely and put your unhealthy leg on the lower step first.

 6. Now, follow by the crutch on the opposite side and your healthy leg.
 Don’t put too much pressure on your injured leg, though, because a sharp jolt of pain may make you nauseated or dizzy.

-Now, when you know how important is to be careful when using one crutch, as well what the most appropriate occasions for performing such a movement are, you can make some tests on a flat surface at first and then, to try the procedure on the stairs.
+Now, when you know how important it is to be careful when using one crutch, as well as what the most appropriate occasions for performing such a movement are, you can make some tests on a flat surface at first and then, try the procedure on the stairs.

 Please, let us remind you that these are not recommendations from a real doctor and the material has only informative character.
 Always ask your therapist if a certain use of crutches or one crutch only is appropriate for your individual medical case.